INTO-CPS-Association/fmu-rabbitmq/readme.md

 * If the RMQFMU is configured to build with the threaded option on (the default behaviour, and what you get with the release package), then for each type of data, two connections are created, one for publishing to the server, and one for consuming from the server.
 This is to ensure that there is no bottleneck at the socket level.

 * Otherwise the fmu creates two connections with which the rabbitmq communicates with an external entity, for the content data and system health data respecitvely.
-Note that the variables with value reference=4 and 13 mean that the same routing keys are created for both connecetions.
+Note that the variables with value reference=4 and 13 mean that the same routing keys are created for both connections.

 * The connection for content data is configured through: `config.exchangename`, `config.exchangetype`, `config.routingkey`, `config.routingkey.from_cosim`.
 * The connection for health data is configured through: `config.healthdata.exchangename`, `config.healthdata.exchangetype`, `config.routingkey`, `config.routingkey.from_cosim`.